Water Chemistry Water Chemistry — Do I Need pH Up and Down for Pool? Essential pH Guide

 2. Identify factors affecting your pH

-Several factors influence whether your pH rises or falls: liquid chlorine raises pH, trichlor tablets lower pH, high total alkalinity causes pH to rise, low total alkalinity makes pH unstable, aeration from waterfalls or jets raises pH, and heavy bather loads lower pH.
+Several factors influence whether your pH rises or falls: liquid chlorine gives a brief pH bump when added but is close to pH-neutral over time, trichlor tablets are acidic and lower pH, high total alkalinity causes pH to rise, low total alkalinity makes pH unstable, aeration from waterfalls or jets raises pH, and heavy bather loads lower pH.

 3. Choose your pH adjustment chemicals

-For pH Up: Use sodium carbonate (soda ash) - add 6 ounces per 10,000 gallons to raise pH by 0.2 units.
+For pH Up: Use sodium carbonate (soda ash) - add 6 ounces per 10,000 gallons to raise pH by approximately 0.2-0.3 units.
 For pH Down: Choose between sodium bisulfate (dry acid) - gentler, easier to handle, or muriatic acid - more economical for large adjustments but requires careful handling.

 4. Stock the right chemical for your situation

-If you use liquid chlorine or have high total alkalinity (over 120 ppm), stock pH Down as your primary chemical.
+Most chlorine pools tend to drift upward over time (mainly from aeration and higher alkalinity), so if you use liquid chlorine or have high total alkalinity (over 120 ppm), stock pH Down as your primary chemical.
 If you use trichlor tablets or have low total alkalinity (under 80 ppm), stock pH Up as your primary chemical.
-Always keep a small amount of both on hand for unexpected situations.
+Generally it's a good idea to keep a small amount of both on hand for unexpected situations.

 5. Learn proper dosing techniques

 For sodium carbonate (pH Up): Dissolve in a bucket of pool water first, then pour around the deep end with the pump running.
 Wait 2 hours before retesting.
-For sodium bisulfate: Broadcast directly into the deep end with pump running, or dissolve first for faster mixing.
+For sodium bisulfate: Broadcast evenly across the deep end with pump running to avoid localized pH drops, or dissolve first for faster mixing.
 For muriatic acid: Always add acid to water, never water to acid.
 Pour slowly into the deep end return jet area.

 6. Establish a testing and adjustment routine